-An especially busy stretch of one of Charlotte’s main highways was just ranked 15th deadliest in America.
+An especially busy stretch of one of Charlotte’s main highways was recently ranked 15th deadliest in America.

 Out of the 164,000 miles of highways in America, the stretch of I-85 that runs through Charlotte has seen one of the highest levels of deaths-per-mile, according to a new report by Teletrac Navman, maker of GPS tracking devices for vehicles.